DOM & Browser API Mocking

 Integration Notes:

-simulateDisconnect()to validate client-side reconnection logic and exponential backoff. - For scalable real-time testing architectures, reference production-ready patterns in Simulating WebSocket connections in Playwright component tests to align mock behavior with headless browser execution contexts.
+simulateDisconnect()to validate client-side reconnection logic. - For production-ready WebSocket testing in a real browser context, reference Simulating WebSocket connections in Playwright component tests to align mock behavior with headless browser execution contexts.